Toshiba UL20 4K TVs bring big screens and Dolby Vision to tight budgets

-Toshiba is getting in on the super-budget 4K TV action with its new UL20 range.
+Toshiba is getting in on the super-budget 4K TV action with its new UL20 range in the UK (Australian pricing and availability is still to come).

 The five-strong series of 4K HDR TVs comprises 43in (£299), 50in (£329), 55in (£379), 58in (£399) and 65in (£549) models – all featuring 4K resolutions and support for HDR10, Hybrid Log Gamma HDR and the premium Dolby Vision HDR formats.